annevk/html-cross-origin-objects/Location.md

 # Modifications to the `Location` object

+## Remove the existing security section for `Location`

+As stated there, it is bogus.

 ## Implement IDL's "perform a security check"

 When perform a security check is invoked, with a _platformObject_, _realm_, _identifier_, and _type_, run these steps: